ViennaTools/ViennaLS/README.md

 cd ViennaLS
 mkdir build && cd build
 cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/your/custom/install/
-make # this will install all dependencies the first time it is called and might take a while make install
+make buildDependencies # this will install all dependencies and might take a while make install
 ```